aws-samples/terraform-aws-sap-netweaver-on-hana/README.md

 # SAP NetWeaver on HANA Module

+## DEPRECATION WARNING

+This repository has been deprecated as of Mar 26th 2025.
+Find the new repository, instructions and code to be used on this link: https://github.com/aws-samples/aws-sap-terraform

+## SAP NetWeaver on HANA Module

 A Terraform module that will create the the following AWS Resources to build and deploy a SAP NetWeaver on HANA Solution.

 * EFS file system for `/sapmnt`